 In 2018, the Seattle City Council unanimously passed a corporate tax hike to fund the city’s attempt to combat homelessness and the affordable housing crisis.
 In response to anticipated reduction in profit, Amazon halted its expansion plans in Seattle.
 The bill was criticized as destroying jobs and businesses.
-It was shortly repealed.
+It was repealed shortly thereafter.

 Cases like this, familiar in capitalist democracies, seem troubling from the democratic point of view.
 Firms appear to exercise problematic power that threatens democracy.
 Yet, the nature of this apparent threat to democracy is not immediately clear.
 These firms are not breaking any law.
 Nor do they have to intervene in the political process by campaign financing or lobbying.
-All they have to do is to exercise their standard economic rights—to hire and fire, to invest and divest—in response to changing business environments.
-Political economists have studied these phenomena in terms of “structural power” of business as distinguished from “instrumental power.”
+All they have to do is to exercise their standard economic rights—to hire and fire, to invest and divest—in response to changing business conditions.
+Political economists have studied these phenomena in terms of the “structural power” of business as distinguished from its “instrumental power.”
 Instrumental power derives from the use of resources in political channels outside the production process, such as lobbying, campaign contributions, and networks with political elites.
-By contrast, structural power derives from the standard discretionary rights over employment and investment in the run-of-the-mill economic activity, which the capitalist economic structure confers on private businesses, and ultimately, managers and owners of capital.
+By contrast, structural power derives from the standard discretionary rights over employment and investment in run-of-the-mill economic activity which the capitalist economic structure confers on private businesses, and ultimately, managers and owners of capital.

-This structural power puts businesses in a “privileged position” in politics in a capitalist democracy, as the government depends on their cooperation for the health of the economy—indeed, for the success of any large-scale public project such as the green energy transition (Section II).
-This phenomenon is famously described as “the structural dependence of the state on capital” as the dependence derives from the design of the capitalist economic structure itself rather than who the identity or ideological orientations of the political officeholders.
+This structural power puts businesses in a privileged position in politics in a capitalist democracy, as the government depends on their cooperation for the health of the economy—indeed, for the success of any large-scale public project such as the green energy transition (Section II).
+This phenomenon has famously been described as “the structural dependence of the state on capital” as the dependence derives from the design of the capitalist economic structure itself rather than the identity or ideological orientations of the political officeholders.

-The structural dependence raises two questions for democratic theory.
+Structural dependence raises two questions for democratic theory.
 First, the question of diagnosis: How do we explain the nature of the seeming democratic defect created by the structural power of capitalist firms?
 Second, the question of solution: How do we resolve the tension between democracy and the power of capitalist firms, if at all?
 At first sight, these questions may seem to have a straightforward answer.
 The democratic defect lies in the fault of greedy, unconscientious firms, who are evincing insubordination to the sovereign democratic will.
 Given this diagnosis of insubordination, the solution accordingly lies in subordinating firms back to the democratic will.
-Call this “the subordination solution” to the problem of the structural dependence on capital.
-Given the availability of a straightforward account, the structural dependence is rarely thought to raise a problem of principle for democratic theory, however worrisome it is for real-world politics.
+Call this “the subordination solution” to the problem of the state’s structural dependence on capital.
+Given the availability of this familiar and straightforward account, structural dependence is rarely thought to raise a problem of principle for democratic theory, however worrisome it may be for real-world politics.